MAECProject/MAECProject.github.io/documentation/idioms/process_tree/index.md

 Additionally, the following fields are extensions added in the [Process Tree Node](/data-model/{{site.current_version}}/maecBundle/ProcessTreeNodeType):

-1.	*Initated_Actions*.
+1.	*Initiated_Actions*.
 The Initiated_Actions field captures, via references, the actions (found inside the top-level Actions element, or an Action Collection inside the top-level Collections element) initiated by the Process.

 2.	*Spawned_Process*.
 The Spawned_Process field captures a single child process spawned by this process.